Liblor/applied_sec_lab/SETUP.md

 ```

 In order to access other machines, you have to switch to the user `ansible` using `sudo su ansible`.
+Then you can ssh into asldb01 with `ssh asldb01`.

 To access the Ansible master from your own host, SSH into `aslans01` as `admin`.
 This can be done using the provided private SSH key only.